 How does MBT work?

 Mentalization based treatment involves attending weekly group and individual therapy sessions for a minimum of 12 months to practice and develop your capacity to mentalize.
+When clinically indicated, some clients will be encouraged to continue treatment for up to 18 months.
 Each group is 90 minutes, and the individual sessions are 50 minutes.
 In both settings you are encouraged to bring emotional challenges and interpersonal difficulties so that you can think them through with the help of other people.
 We also focus on what it is like to form relationships with the therapists and the other group members, working on noticing patterns that might help us understand the difficulties you experience in relationships.

 Yet whilst both the individual therapy and the group are important, the heart of MBT is the group.
 This is because it requires you to mentalize in a complex social situation, making it a great practice ground for managing the sorts of emotionally triggering situations you face in life more generally.
 For example, you might sometimes disagree with other group members, or find their reaction to you upsetting, but the aim is to try to keep mentalizing together.